charliecalvert/CloudNotes/Isit322/Isit322Midterm2018.md

 ## Turn it in

 Make sure all your tests pass and that ESLint comes back clean.
 I will not grade any assignments that do not include **node_modules** in your **.gitignore** or that have a **node_modules** directory in your midterm directories.

+This is a bare minimum in terms of tests.

+![Midterm Tests 6 suites 18 tests][mtt]

 Designate, branch, folder and tag: